indrajohn/indrajohn/README.md

 ### 💼 About Me

-🔧 I'm a Full Stack Developer based in Australia, passionate about building robust backend systems and seamless frontend experiences.
+🔧 I'm a Full Stack Developer based in Australia, focused on building reliable backend systems and clean, usable frontends.
-🧠 I specialize in APIs, microservices, and scalable architectures that prioritize performance and maintainability.
+🧠 I enjoy working on APIs, messaging systems, and database-driven applications.
-🌐 I’ve worked on projects for logistics, retail, and government sectors, focusing on practical solutions that meet real business needs.

----
+💼 I've worked on internal tools and web platforms for small businesses and B2B use cases, aiming to keep things simple, stable, and maintainable.

 ### 🛠️ Tech Stack